AKCDNG/adnat/README.md

 Although I have not currently completed this tech test, I am extremely proud of learning another framework in a matter of days.
 My learnings at a glance:
 * How to write a super simple Rails app!!
-* Recognise Rails code instantly whereas it was foreign before.
+* Recognise Rails code instantly, whereas it was foreign before.
-* Understand the use of the Rails terminal, (found out about this so late on but it is incredible for testing classes, albeit a tad confusing at times).
+* Understand the use of the Rails terminal, (found out about this so late on, but it is incredible for testing classes, albeit a tad confusing at times).
-* Reinforce learnings of object oriented programming.
+* Reinforce learnings of object-oriented programming, (had been working on modular programming with JavaScript previously).
-* Reinfornce learnings of object oriented design, such as encapsulation, abstraction and inheritance.
+* Reinforce learnings of object-oriented design, such as encapsulation, abstraction and inheritance.
 * How to debug with a process on Rails, using the stack trace, rails terminal and stack overflow as efficiently as possible to understand issues with my code.
 * Using helper methods in Rails.
 * Using partials.
 I had never come across something like this before, very interesting and helpful for views.
 * Understanding databases and foreign key usage in Rails and SQLite, (to an extent).

 ## Things I Would Do Differently
 * TEST MY CODE!
-Due to it being a brand new framework, I didn't get my feet wet in testing, but coding without testing made me feel very insecure with my code.
+Due to it being a brand-new framework, I didn't get my feet wet in testing, but coding without testing made me feel very insecure with my code.
 The thought of not knowing if one feature implementation broke another feature made me feel anxious.
-I do have exprience with RSpec and Capybara, so writing tests and following TDD would have been widely beneficial.
+I do have experience with RSpec and Capybara, so writing tests and following TDD would have been widely beneficial.
 * Ask for help sooner.
 As much as it is a tech test, it is also a completely new framework.
 Learning Rails in a week is tough, and then building an app with it is even tougher.
-As a junior developer I understand the importance of reaching out for help whenever neccessary.
+As a junior developer, I understand the importance of reaching out for help whenever necessary.
 * Use the `generate` terminal method more often.
 I did not use `rails g scaffold` once, practically because I found out about it late on, and by that point I was coding in controllers and models from scratch.
 It did teach me a tonne about models and controllers, but using the scaffold code does make more sense.

 ## How To Use